Supreme Court declares AAP candidate as winner of Chandigarh mayoral election

 Hearing the case on Monday, the Supreme Court said it was deeply concerned about “horse-trading which is taking place” after the mayoral election.

-The court had on February 5 reprimanded the presiding officer for failing to conduct the mayoral polls fairly.
+On February 5, the court reprimanded the presiding officer for failing to conduct the mayoral polls fairly.

 The bench headed by Chief Justice Chandrachud verbally remarked that Masih should be prosecuted for defacing the ballot papers.